 - 1. Successful completion of all requirements for the General Education Core. - 2.
-Completion of LIBA 110 and LIBA 111, First Year Seminar, for all full-time freshmen and fulltime transfer students with fewer than 20 credit hours. - Successful completion of all requirements for at least one academic major (see listings of requirements for each academic major offered by the University). - 4.
-Completion of the computer proficiency requirement.
-This requirement may be satisfied by successfully completing one of the courses specific to the academic major that you have selected (see listings of requirements for each academic major offered by the University). - 5.
+Successful completion of all requirements for at least one academic major (see listings of requirements for each academic major offered by the University). - 3.
 Successful completion of at least 124 hours of academic work.
-Note: limit of 4 semester hours credit in physical education activity courses. - 6.
+Note: limit of 4 semester hours credit in physical education activity courses. - 4.
 Achievement of a cumulative grade point average of 2.00 with a minimum of 2.20 in the academic major.
 Education students must achieve a minimum 2.50 cumulative GPA and a minimum 3.00 GPA in the Education major and each endorsement.
 Students who do not maintain these standards will not be recommended to the State of Iowa Department of Education for licensure.
-Nursing students must achieve a minimum cumulative GPA of 3.00.

-- 7. Successful completion of at least 30 hours of upper division work (300- and 400-level courses at the originating institution, if transfer credit). - 8.
+Nursing students must achieve a minimum cumulative GPA of 3.00. - 5.
+Successful completion of at least 30 hours of upper division work (300- and 400-level courses at the originating institution, if transfer credit). - 6.
 Completion of the last 30 semester hours of work at Grand View University.
-Students seeking to complete the following programs must earn 30 hours of work at Grand View. however, they need not be the last 30 hours: Business Administration (Johnston Campus -Camp Dodge), Service Management, or Organizational Studies majors; the collaborative Pre-Engineering program with Iowa State University; the 2+2 Criminal Justice major with DMACC: the 2+2 Business Administration major with DMACC; or the Career Opportunities Project (COP) with DMACC and the Des Moines Public Schools.
-Study abroad programs approved by the Director of International Studies will not interrupt the last 30 semester hours of work at Grand View University. - 9.
-Acquisition of a minimum of 24 hours in the major area of which at least 12 must be upper division and 9 taken in residence. - 10.
-Satisfactory completion of any tests or assessments (at no cost to the student) required of senior students as part of the Institutional Research Program at Grand View University. - 11.
-Attendance at commencement unless excused by the registrar.
+Students seeking to complete the following programs must earn 30 hours of work at Grand View, however, they need not be the last 30 hours: Business Administration (Johnston Campus Camp Dodge), Service Management, or Organizational Studies majors; the collaborative Pre-Engineering program with Iowa State University; the 2+2 Criminal Justice major with DMACC; the 2+2 Business Administration major with DMACC; or the Career Opportunities Project (COP) with DMACC and the Des

+- Moines Public Schools.
+Study abroad programs approved by the Director of International Studies will not interrupt the last 30 semester hours of work at Grand View University. - 7.
+Acquisition of a minimum of 24 hours in the major area of which at least 12 must be upper division and 9 taken in residence. - Satisfactory completion of any tests or assessments (at no cost to the student) required of senior students as part of the Institutional Research Program at Grand View University. - Attendance at commencement unless excused by the registrar.